Conjugacy in Miller's Groups: Additional preliminaries

 \subsection{$\Lambda$-length}

-For any word of the form $w=\prod_{j=1}^mw_jr_jw_j^{-1},$ with $r_j\in R^{\pm1}$ and $w_j\in f(x)$, let For $g\in \langle \langle R\rangle\rangle,$ we define $\lambda(g)$ to be the smallest $f(w)$ such that $w\equiv g$.
+For any word of the form $w=\prod_{j=1}^mw_jr_jw_j^{-1},$ with $r_j\in R^{\pm1}$ and $w_j\in F(x)$, let For $g\in \langle \langle R\rangle\rangle,$ we define $\lambda(g)$ to be the smallest $f(w)$ such that $w\equiv g$.
 Essentially, this computes the length of $g$, allowing for free cancellation between adjacent $w_i$'s, but not between $w_i$'s and $r_i$'s.
 Below, we will see that this is precisely the number of steps needed to ``write" $g$ using the Miller Machine $M(G).$ We define $\Lambda(n)$ to be the largest $\lambda(g)$ such that $g=_G1 $ and $||g||\leq n$.

 This function has quadratic bounds in terms of $\Delta$, which we now prove.
-The second part of the proof relies on simple arguments using Van Kampen diagrams, which are closely related to annular diagrams (discussed below).
-Since we will not use these elsewhere, the geometric parts of the argument are only sketched.
+The second part of the proof relies on simple arguments using Van Kampen diagrams, but since we will not use these elsewhere, the geometric parts of the argument are only sketched.

 \begin{proposition} Let $t=\max(\{||r||:r\in\langle\langle R\rangle\rangle \}\cup\{2\})$.
 For all $n$, we have the following bounds: \end{proposition} \begin{proof}

 Firstly, observe that $\lambda(g)\geq \delta(g)$ for all $g\in\langle\langle R\rangle\rangle$ by definition, so $\Lambda(n)\geq \Delta(n)$.